hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-12-terminal-co-next-js.md

 ---
 template: post
-title: How to deploy a Next.js app onto IPFS using Fleek.co
+title: How to deploy a Next.js app onto IPFS using Fleek
 slug: terminal-nextJS
 draft: false
 date: 2020-03-12T14:06:38.733Z
 description: >-
-  We’ll create a Next.js app and deploy it with Fleek.co.
+  We’ll create a Next.js app and deploy it on Fleek.
 This whole process should take 10 minutes.
 category: Tutorial
 socialImage: /media/nextjs/Next.png